channeng/Gmailer/README.md

   - If you turned on two-factor authentication, create an app and generate a one-time password specific for the app.

 ####Set up environment variables for Gmail account and password (Recommended)
    *You can skip this step if you prefer to explicitly input your username and password*
-   It is recommended to set the env vars to be persistent across each terminal session.
-You can do that by inserting the export commands in .profile in your root.

    In terminal, type:
 ```bash
     export GMAIL_USER=myusername@gmail.com
     export GMAIL_PWD=mysecretpassword
 ```

+   It is recommended to set the env vars to be persistent across each terminal session.
+You can do that by inserting the export commands above in .profile file in your root directory.

 ## How to use the module